polmonroig/cloud_segmentation/README.md

 ![Alt text](images/cloud_types.png?raw=true "Cloud types")

 ### Segmentation Process ###
 The segmentation process of the cloud dataset can be represented with the following image.
+Where from an image we get four different segmentations, one per class.
+The left column represents the segmentation of the fish cloud type and the right of the sugar cloud type, where flower and gravel where omitted because their presence is not in the original image.
 ![Alt text](images/cloud_segmentation_process.png?raw=true "Segementation process") First we need to decode the ground truth labels from the dataset, then we use a fully convolutional neural network to perform the segmentation, next we do a mask processing to ensure it only has values